freshtilledsoil/aux-curriculum/ui-1-accessibility-and-universal-design.md

 ## Challenge outline

-Design a registration form for SuperDuper Corp’s upcoming event keeping the principles of universal and accessibly design in mind.
+Design a registration form for SuperDuper Corp’s upcoming event keeping the principles of universal and accessible design in mind.
 Also provide the option to register for SuperDuper.com by creating a username and password.
 The form must include:

 ### 1. Introductory text: